cuelang/cuelang.org/content/en/docs/about/_index.md

 In general, in CUE one starts with a broad definition of a type, describing all possible instances.
-One than narrows down these definitions, possibly by combining constraints from different sources (departments, users), until a concrete data instance remains.
+One then narrows down these definitions, possibly by combining constraints from different sources (departments, users), until a concrete data instance remains.